 The interpretation that 'they must not practise as independent practitioners' can be misinterpreted between professional bodies, employers and health practitioners.
 The restrictive inclusion of this phrase is in direct conflict with the ideal of autonomous practice and working within a dental team environment.
-We understand this viewpoint is shared with our colleagues from the DHAA.

-All health practitioners should practise in consultation with other health practitioners where patient needs require, and this is covered in the Board's Code of Conduct.
-The ADOHTA is unclear about what informs a decision to treat registered dental hygienists, dental therapists and oral health therapists differently to registered dental prosthetists and dentists.
-We understand this viewpoint is shared with our colleagues from the DHAA.
-It is clear that such a clause in the current Standard acts to limit access to dental care provided by our profession.
+All health practitioners should practise in consultation with other practitioners where patient needs require and this is covered in the Board's Code of Conduct.
+This raises the question of what this definition means.
+ADOHTA QLD is unclear about what informs a decision to treat registered dental hygienists, dental therapists and oral health therapists differently to registered dental prosthetists and dentists.
+It is clear that such a clause acts to limit access to dental care provided by our profession.